Convex polygons in geometric triangulations: Convex polygons in a triangulation

 \subsection{Reduction to convex paths}

-A \emph{convex path} is a polygonal chain $(p_1, \ldots ,p_m)$ that makes a right turn at each interior vertex $p_2, \ldots, p_{m-1}$.
-Let $P(n)$ denote the maximum number of convex paths between two adjacent vertices in a triangulation of $n$ points in convex position.
-A convex path from $a$ to $b$ is either a direct path consisting of a single segment $ab$, or a path that can be decomposed in two convex subpaths sharing a common endpoint $c$, where $\Delta{abc}$ is a counterclockwise triangle incident to $ab$; see Fig.~\ref{fig:paths}.
+A \emph{convex path} is a \emph{simple} polygonal chain $(p_1,\ldots,p_m)$ that makes a right turn at each interior vertex $p_2, \ldots, p_{m-1}$.
+Let $P(n)$ denote the maximum number of convex paths between two consecutive hull vertices in a triangulation of $n$ points in convex position.
+A convex path from $a$ to $b$ is either a direct path consisting of a single segment $ab$, or a path that can be decomposed into two convex subpaths sharing a common endpoint $c$, where $\Delta{abc}$ is a counterclockwise triangle incident to $ab$; see Fig.~\ref{fig:paths}.

 Thus $P(n)$ satisfies the following recurrence for $n\geq 3$, with initial values $P(2)=1$ and $P(3)=2$.